WAYS TO PARTICIPATE WITH THE QUEEN OF INTERCESSORS AS PART OF THE MDM INTERCESSOR FAMILY

-Unleashing a Torrent of Grace upon the Earth to bring about Conversions in Family Members, Policy Makers and Souls disposed to respond to the Divine Mercy of God.
+Interceding with Mary to Unleash a River of Grace Upon the Earth to Bring About Conversions in Family Members, Policy Makers and Souls Disposed to Respond to the Divine Mercy of God.
 See CCC 1432 and 1431

 Building on the 2017 MDM momentum, the DnA Live Show began streaming in January 2018.
 On August 22nd, 2019, in the midst of the Cape - Capital 5 Day Pilgrimage, the MDM hosted Canada's First Rosary Bowl.
 Additional initiatives included the Divine Invitation 2019 featuring the release of the Heart to Heart booklet; the release of the Our Lady of the Cape - Her Story, Your Story double CD audio book; and the republishing of the devotional book, the Woman in Orbit featuring daily Marian stories.